DavidCEllis/ducktools-pytui/README.md

   * `ducktools-env` is my project for managing these
   * Potentially that could gain a TUI, but I'm not sure I'd want to merge the two things
 * Handle Conda environments
   * Conda environments are a completely separate ecosystem, while everything this supports uses the standard PyPI ecosystem
   * Supporting Conda would basically require a whole separate parallel set of commands
 * Manage `ducktools-pytui` specific runtimes
   * I don't want to add *yet another* place Python can be installed
-  * `ducktools-pytui` is intended to help manage the chaos of Python runtime installs and environments, not add a new dimension to it.
+  * `ducktools-pytui` is intended to help manage the chaos of Python runtime installs and environments, not add a new dimension to it